joypauls/proofer/README.md

 # proofer

-A CLI-based agent for proofreading and editing of short-form writing
+A CLI-based agent for proofreading and editing of short-form writing like blog posts.